 At Catoctin Mountain Park, the beauty and solitude of nearly 6,000 acres of mature Eastern Hardwood Forest beckon visitors in need of an escape.

 This is a rustic backcountry area with no vehicle access or potable water.
 There is one pit toilet shared between the two shelters.
 Campers must carry adequate drinking water and supplies and pack trash out at the conclusion of their stay.
 The two shelters are several hundred feet apart, making them close enough for groups to use both, but far enough away to offer privacy.

 The sites are available year-round and can accommodate five campers.
+Tents or temporary structures are not permitted inside the shelters or surrounding area.
 Campfire rings are provided.